 To address my hormone levels the doctor gave me estradiol and progesterone that I have to take in a complicated way.
 Well, it sounded complicated to me.
 I start the estradiol on day 1 of my cycle (the first day of my period), then I start the progesterone on day 15.
 I take both until the 25th day of my cycle, then start all over again on day 1 of my period.

 I have been experiencing migraine headaches on a regular basis and extreme menstrual cramping.
-I don’t know, if there was a worse word than extreme- I would use it.
+I don’t know if there was a worse word than extreme- I would use it.
 That being said, my symptoms are improving.
 My extreme mood swings are getting better and I think I’m a little more pleasant to be around.
 The other symptoms are hard to tell because they blend in with my fibromyalgia symptoms.
 For instance, I am still fatigued and forget the words for everyday items I should know the word for.

 It was a long week waiting for my MRI results with all kinds of scenarios running through my mind.
 What it’s like only a person with anxiety can come up with.
-So, it figures that I would get a severe cold with a fever and not be able to go to my doctor appointment for the results.
+So, it figures that I would get a severe cold with a fever and not be able to go to my doctor’s appointment for the results.
 I had to wait longer.
-I called the doctor on the next Monday and we talked over the phone.
+I called the doctor the next Monday and we talked over the phone.
 The bad part of having this conversation on the phone is that your time is more limited and you don’t think to ask the questions you should ask.

-My doctor told me that the MRI shows a 3 millimeter adenoma pressing on my pituitary gland.
+My doctor told me that the MRI shows a 3-millimeter adenoma pressing on my pituitary gland.
 This is too small to operate on.
 Typically, an Endonasal Endoscopic Surgery is done.
 This is where they go in through the nostril to remove the tumor.
 This procedure is less invasive and has a high success rate.
 It figures that mine can’t be operated on.
-Not to mention, I forgot to ask how big it has to get to operate or how long it typically takes to grow like I should have.
+Not to mention, I forgot to ask how big it has to get to operate or how long it typically takes to grow as I should have.
 In the meantime, he raised the dosage on my medicine and told me we will watch it every 6 months.

 I am stuck knowing there is something growing in my brain that should NOT be there.
 That sucks and is scary.
 I am also stuck with the side-effects of my new medicine that really, I have no choice but to take.
 Then there is my anxiety.
 I have to work hard at keeping it at bay.
 A person who has anxiety plays the “what if” game a lot in their head, so it takes conscious effort to not play that game.

-The morale of this story is if your doctor isn’t looking for another answer and checking all the boxes, then find a doctor that will.
+The moral of this story is if your doctor isn’t looking for another answer and checking all the boxes, then find a doctor that will.
 If you know there is something else wrong with you, then don’t give up.
 I have no idea how long this thing has been growing in my brain, but I do know for the last year I have known deep down that something wasn’t right.
 If any of this makes you want to get involved, then I have the perfect organization for you.
 Support Fibro is an organization that is dedicated not only to awareness but education.
 This is so important because like I said above doctors are not educated enough on fibromyalgia!
 I have even had a rheumatologist tell me she shouldn’t even be treating this condition.
 Please click the link for Support Fibro and if you are able, make a donation or find a way you can support the cause because a Fibromyalgia Warrior you love needs answers.

 Fibro Women Blogs